 It is especially better to stick with PNC if you need protection against sudden bursts of loud noise like gunfire and construction sites.

 ANC is highly ineffective in these cases because it takes a while to register the noise before it can send the appropriate frequency to counteract it.
-By the time it sends out the opposite sound, the original would reach you already.
+By the time it sends out the opposite sound, the original would reached you already.

 Since PNC does not use any sort of frequency to mess with your perception, it has no negative effect on your cognitive functions.